-The course begins with a brief review of Linear Algebra before proceeding to the discipline of Operations Research.
-Operations Research is a scientific approach to decision making that seeks the optimal design and operation of a system under conditions requiring the allocation of limited resources.
+The course begins with a brief review of Linear Algebra before proceeding to the discipline of Operations and operation of a system under conditions requiring the allocation of limited resources.
 This involves an introduction to Model Building, Linear Programming, The Simplex Algorithm, sensitivity analysis and duality.
-Additional Topics/Contents include The Transportation Problem, The Assignment and Transshipment
+Additional Topics/Contents include The Transportation Problem, The Assignment and